Male Fertility Test in Dallas, TX

 This process will typically begin by checking the patient’s sperm to see if it indeed healthy or not.
 If the exact cause is still unclear after this initial investigation then further tests will need to be conducted to determine what is preventing the sperm from reaching or properly fertilizing the partner’s egg.

 Again, based on the particular source of the man’s fertility issues, recommended treatment will vary.
 Some male infertility cases will require surgery to treat, while others will not.
 In order to discover the best solution for yourself and your partner, you will both need to have a thorough discussion with your Dr. Moskowitz.

 Schedule a Fertility Consultation with Urologist Mitchell Moskowitz, MD

 If you are struggling to conceive in the Dallas area, urologist Mitchell Moskowitz, MD may be able to help.
-Schedule a consultation with Dr. Moskowitz today by calling our office in Dallas or Plano at (972) 566-5400 or by using our secure form.
+Schedule a consultation with Dr. Moskowitz today by using our secure form.